-Based in Orillia, ON, Green Haven Shelter for Women is a feminist organization that is dedicated to promoting the rights of self-identifying women, with or without dependent children, to live without fear in an environment of mutual respect.
+Based in Orillia, ON, Green Haven Shelter for Women is dedicated to promoting the rights of self-identifying women, with or without dependent children, to live without fear in an environment of mutual respect.
 Our many programs and services are structured and run by an incredible team who are a part of the co-operative effort to eliminate all forms of violence towards women.
 We believe that it is our responsibility to advocate and provide public education to effect the social change necessary for the women and children in Orillia and the surrounding area.

 If you share these values and a passion for eliminating violence against women, then Green Haven Shelter for Women would love to have you join our team!
 With us, you can be actively involved in empowering women and promoting the right for all individuals to live free from violence.